 There are Neurons in the heart and belly

-- The heart has 400,000 or almost half a million neurons, which science is finding can sense, feel, learn and remember
+- The heart has 400,000 or almost half a million neurons.
+Science is finding that these neurons can sense, feel, learn and remember.

 - The gut has 200 times this amount: 100 million neurons.
-Additionally the bacteria in the gut have profound effects on our mood and decision making (see the book “Gut Reaction” by Stanford researchers Justin & Erica Sonnenburg)
+These are also involved in our decision making.
+Additionally the bacteria in the gut have profound effects on our mood and decision making.
+(See the book “Gut Reaction” by Stanford researchers Justin & Erica Sonnenburg).

 - The head only has 1000 times more neurons than the belly: 100 billion.
 Moreover these are in constant communication with the gut and the heart.